KANSAS CITY, MISSOURI

 From day one, we worked side by side with civic leaders, local partners, and the broader community to shape a vision that was distinctly Kansas City.
 Every decision reflected that mindset.
 Local restaurants replaced national chains, and artwork celebrated the city’s deep roots in jazz and culture.
 Open, light-filled spaces welcomed travelers with the warmth Kansas City is known for.

-We also understood the broader opportunity this project represented and invested in long-term regional impact, expanding small-business capacity and helping build the workforce of the future through its Terminal Workforce Enhancement Program.
+We also understood the broader capacity-building opportunity this project represented and invested in long-term regional impact, expanding small-business capacity and helping build the workforce of the future through its Terminal Workforce Enhancement Program.

 There’s a new body of research that’s come out analyzing billion-dollar-plus projects.
 The proportion of them that are completed in a way that meets the promised benefits, happens on time, and arrives at or under budget, is less than one percent.
+So you’ve done something special here that we’re all going to need to learn from in this country.”

 - Pete Buttigieg,